noelanidefiesta/react-testing-lab/README.md

 - The application tests if a new transaction can be added.
 - The application tests if search functionality updates the page correctly.

+React Testing Lab · Bank Transactions

+This is a simple banking app I built for Flatiron’s Module 7 testing lab.
+It pulls in transactions, lets me add a new one, and gives me quick search and sort tools.
+The tests use Vitest with React Testing Library and mock the network calls, so I can move fast without a real backend running during tests.

+No emojis.
+No comments in code.

+What it does

+Shows transactions on page load from GET /transactions

+Lets me add a transaction with a small form that sends POST /transactions

+Filters by search (matches description or category)

+Sorts by amount and by date in both directions

+Comes with a test suite that checks display, add flow, search, and sort

+Tech

+React with Vite

+Vitest and React Testing Library

+JSON Server for a local API